nex-tendo/3ds_account_switcher/README.md

 # 3ds_account_switcher
-- 3DS Nextendo Account Switcher
+- A 3DS Nextendo Network Account Switcher.

 # Installation
 - Install the ```3ds_account_switcher.rar``` in the latest release, and put luma and 3ds folder on your SD Card.